zjyfdu/timber-wolf-VLSI-placement/readme.md

 ---
 ### Something you may want to know

+- Timber wolf is an old algorithm (mainly based on simulated annelling) for VLSI placement. easy to understand but not efficient when scale of circuit is large.
 - This is written in VS 2015. **main_head** is the head file while **main.cpp** is the source file.
 - A matlab script **plot_placement.m** is used to visialize the result of this algorithm.
 - The **boost** lib is needed in source file.